 The most effective ROP treatment today is widely held to be laser therapy.
 This is now considered superior-because of its greater precision-to a treatment used for decades called cryotherapy.

 Both these ROP treatments are targeted at removing the edges of the retina-essentially by burning them with a laser, or by freezing them with a probe.
 Their goal is to stop progress of abnormal blood vessel growth and relieve the pressure that leads to retinal detachment.
 Although some peripheral vision is lost, these treatments-if done in time-can save an infant’s sight.

 Once ROP reaches stage 4 or stage 5, the retina is partially or completely detached.
 Surgery in the form of scleral buckling or vitrectomy is sometimes performed, with mixed results.
 However, the more researchers learn about ROP, the clearer it becomes that timely identification and treatment by stage 3 offers the best chance of preventing baby blindness.

-At Freidin Brown, P.A., our Miami birth injury lawyers will evaluate your potential case for medical negligence in screening for, diagnosing or offering treatment for ROP.
+At Freidin Brown, P.A., our Florida birth injury lawyers will evaluate your potential case for medical negligence in screening for, diagnosing or offering treatment for ROP.
 We are well equipped to pursue your case, anywhere in the U.S.

 Contact us as soon as possible.